-Earlier [1-10] we have developed a new, chaos-geometrical combined approach to treating of chaotic dynamics of atmospheric pollutants and its forecasting.
-Here we present the results of its application to studying Odessa atmosphere pollution dynamics.
-The successful application of new chaos-geometrical approach has been presented for Gdansk and other cities atmosphere systems [10].
+Earlier [1-10] we have developed a new, chaos-geometrical combined approach to treating and analysis of chaotic dynamics of complex dynamical systems.
+Here we present its advanced version and as example list the results of its application to studying temporal evolution of the complex chaotic system on example of time series of intensity in GaAs / GaAlAs Hitachi HLP1400 laser.

-During the last two decades, many studies in various fields of science have appeared, in which chaos theory was applied to a great number of dynamical systems, including those are originated from nature (e.g. [1-22]).
+Let us remind that during the last two decades, many studies in various fields of science have appeared, in which chaos theory was applied to a great number of dynamical systems, including those are originated from nature (e.g. [1-22]).
 The outcomes of such studies are very encouraging, as they reported very good predictions using such an approach for different systems.